-This Windows 10 tutorial will show you some fixes to try and resolve any issues you may be having with updating Windows 10 on your PC or laptop.
+This Windows 10 guide will show you some fixes to try and resolve any issues you may be having with Windows update not working on your PC or laptop.

 Every now and again Windows 10 just decides it does not want to install the latest updates and this could be down to many reasons, such as security installed on your Windows 10 system blocking important files for the update to run, recently installed drivers not compatible, or a system file that has become corrupt!
 It could be just as simple as you are not signed in as a Windows 10 administrator and this is causing the problem.

 By following the steps in this tutorial you will hopefully be able to fix any issues you have been encountering.

 If all the below fixes fail then it may just be you need to reinstall Windows 10 by doing a fresh install.
 The upside of doing this is its always good to do a fresh installation as it will remove any old rubbish on your PC / laptop and speed it up